top of page

 Being let go is stressful enough — and receiving a lowball severance offer can make it worse.
 You may know you’re entitled to more, but the last thing you want is to come off as combative or risk losing a positive reference letter.

 The good news?
-It’s entirely possible to negotiate your severance professionally — without damaging your reputation or future references.
-In this post, we’ll show you how to ask for more diplomatically, strategically, and effectively.
+It’s entirely possible to try to negotiate your severance package and ask for more severance pay without damaging your reputation or future references.
+In this post, we’ll show you how to negotiate an exit package diplomatically, strategically, and effectively.

 person looking stressed in front of computer